- Convenings & Events

 During this time, CPED Headquarters moved to Duquesne University School of Education where Dr. Jill A. Perry, Executive Director received a research faculty position.
 A founding member, Duquesne University has offered both support and guidance to the Consortium.

 In its third Phase, the Consortium has decided to both expand and sustain the organization.
 Current members have supported the initiative in applying to become a 501c3 Non Profit organization.
 This new organization will expand with a call for new members.
 It will also set forth an ambition agenda that will offer policies and guides for EdD program development.
 FIPSE research data, manuscripts and products will be rolled out just as we initiative a new cohort into the design process of EdD program development.

 September: CPED accepted an offer by the University of Pittsburgh to move its headquarters and make the University of Pittsburgh CPED’s academic home for the coming five years.
-CPED relocated to the School of Education at Pittsburgh with Executive Director, Jill A. Perry, PhD, being appointed as a non-tenure stream associate professor in the School of Education where she will continue her leadership duties.
-Additionally, CPED contracted with Association Resources, Inc., an association management company located in Hartford, CT to streamline and support the administrative and membership services that accompany such growth.
+CPED relocated to the School of Education at Pittsburgh with Executive Director, Jill A. Perry, PhD, being appointed as a research associate professor in the School of Education where she will continue her leadership duties.

 CPED celebrated its 10th anniversary with a convening at its headquarters, the University of Pittsburgh.
 Additionally, 22 new member institutions we admitted bringing membership up to105 Schools of Education in the US, Canada and New Zealand.